Sora Isn't the Problem: It's the Mirror

 Sora removes that assumption.

-The result is what you're seeing: infinite scroll of fabricated content, algorithmically sorted for engagement, presented in a UI designed for habit formation, watched by people who stopped caring if it's real.
+Infinite scroll of fabricated content, algorithmically sorted for engagement, presented in a UI designed for habit formation, watched by people who stopped caring if it's real.

 The machine didn't break.
 It just stopped pretending.